Temporary Business Energy Support Scheme (TBESS)

 Qualifying criteria for eligible businesses

-Each of the following is considered an eligible business under the TBESS:
+Each of the following was considered an eligible business under the TBESS:

-- a business that carries on a trade or profession which is taxable under Case I or Case II of Schedule D
+• a business that carried on a trade or profession which was taxable under Case I or Case II of Schedule D

-- certain approved sporting bodies that carry on a trade or profession that would be taxable under Case I or II, but for an exemption
+• certain approved sporting bodies that carried on a trade or profession that would have been taxable under Case I or II, but for an exemption

-- certain charities that carry on trading activities that would be taxable under Case I, but for an exemption.
+• certain charities that carried on trading activities that would have been taxable under Case I, but for an exemption.

-This includes companies, sole-traders, self-employed individuals and partnerships.
+This included companies, sole-traders, self-employed individuals and partnerships.

 Pay As You Go customers

-If your business pays for electricity or gas on a Pay As You Go basis, it can avail of the TBESS.
-This is provided it meets the qualifying criteria.
-You must supply details from your energy statement to Revenue as part of a claim.
+If a business paid for electricity or gas on a Pay As You Go basis, it could avail of the TBESS.
+This was provided it met the qualifying criteria.
+Details from the energy statement must have been provided to Revenue as part of a claim.

 Qualifying criteria

-For your eligible business to qualify for the TBESS, it must:
+For an eligible business to have qualified for the TBESS, it must have:

-- be an eligible business throughout the claim period and intend to be an eligible business following the end of the claim period
+• been an eligible business throughout the claim period and intended to be an eligible business following the end of the claim period

-These conditions must be met for each period for which your business is making a claim.
+These conditions must have been met for each period for which a business was making a claim.

 Energy costs threshold

-An eligible business must satisfy the energy costs threshold in respect of each electricity or natural gas bill per claim.
+An eligible business must have satisfied the energy costs threshold in respect of each electricity or natural gas bill per claim.

-The average unit price for electricity or natural gas must be calculated for each energy bill arising in a claim period.
-The average unit price is also calculated for the corresponding reference period in the previous year.
+The average unit price for electricity or natural gas was calculated for each energy bill arising in a claim period.
+The average unit price was also calculated for the corresponding reference period in the previous year.

-A comparison is then made between the average unit price for the electricity or natural gas costs of the:
+A comparison was then made between the average unit price for the electricity or natural gas costs of the:

 To satisfy the energy costs threshold the average unit price must have increased by 30% or more per relevant bill.